 7. Confident People Don’t Judge Others

 When you are about to judge, stop yourself and repeat Wayne Dyer’s words.
-Ultimately, this non-judgement will become a habit.
+Ultimately, this non-judgment will become a habit.
 And it’s a great feeling not to have to always compare yourself to others.

 8. Confident People Speak with Confidence